A report on OxViews 9th IP and Competition Forum and the Osnabrücker Patenttage 2024

 Welcome Adress / Keynote Speech

 After the opening of the conference by the Chair the attendees were greeted by Dr. Thomas Erner from the Bavarian Ministry of Justice, who read out a pleasantly short welcome address on behalf of the Bavarian Ministry of Justice.
 It seems to me that the Ministry is well aware of the value that IP has for the Munich region, and that this led the Ministry to allow one of its largest court rooms to be used for this very international conference.
 Dr. Erner did not fail to boast the “state capital of Munich” as a leading center of patent disputes in Europe, referencing the GPTO, the EPO, the Regional and Higher Regional Courts of Munich, the Local and Central Division of the UPC, and the Max-Planck-Institute.
-He further acknowledged the Commission’s recent legal acts in the field of SPCs, SEPs etc. and explained that patents play a major role for securing innovations and sustainability, also in the transition towards renewable energies.
+He further acknowledged the Commission’s recent legal acts in the field of SPCs, SEPs etc. and did not fail to mention that patents play a major role for securing innovations and sustainability, also in the transition towards renewable energies.

 The first keynote speech was then delivered by Judge Tobias Pichlmaier from the UPC LD Munich.
-He focused on the question whether the UPC has been successful so far and whether it will help to achieve more unity and more integration in Europe.
+He focused on the question whether the UPC has been successful so far and whether it will help to achieve more unity, more integration in Europe.
 Perhaps unsurprisingly, he answered both questions with yes.

-Romania will become 18th member state in September and Ireland is expected to hold a referendum „soon“ (see my recent blog on this).
+Romania will become 18th member state in September.
+Ireland is expected to hold a referendum „soon“ (see my recent blog on this).
 19% of all European Patents granted last year (more than 28000) were unitary patents.
 There was a big opt-out wave in the beginning, but on the whole the figures are encouraging.
 The same is true for the case numbers of the UPC, now counting 271 UPC proceedings by end of May 2024.
 Judge Pichlmaier remarked:

 “My own perception is that we have so much work that we needed a second panel.
 That’s not a bad start at all.
 Cooperation in a mixed panel and with Technically Qualified Judges points the way forward towards a European court”.

-Mr Pichlmaier certainly is correct in observing that confidence in the UPC is essential and they are working towards this goal in earnest.
+Mr Pichlmaier certainly is correct in observing that confidence into the UPC is essential and they are working towards this goal in earnest.
 As if to substantiate his earlier report about the court’s appreciable workload, he concluded:

 “I very much regret not to be able to attend this conference, but UPC works takes precedence.
 My preparation for tomorrow’s hearing will start in half an hour.”